golain-io/golain-platformio-sdk/readME.md

 ## Getting Started -
-- Clone this repository using command  `git clone git@github.com:golain-io/golain-platformio-sdk.git`
+- Clone this repository using command  `git clone --recursive git@github.com:golain-io/golain-platformio-sdk.git`
 - Go to examples section, build, upload and flash it to your microcontroller